Want to make your Cub Scout popcorn sale successful even with a small pack? Check out these 6 ideas to help increase your popcorn sales this year.

 4. Great Cub Scout Popcorn Prizes!

-This was a lot of work for her, but because she knows our boys, Janelle was able to pick prizes that would incent them.
-Having a gift card option at every level and allowing the boys to pick the store also encouraged them.
+This was a lot of work for her, but because she knows the kids in our pack, Janelle was able to pick prizes that would incentivize them.
+Having a gift card option at every level and allowing the kids to pick the store also encouraged them.

 Oh, letting them throw pies in the adults’ faces was a pretty good incentive too! 🙂